Multi-modal Masked Autoencoders Learn Compositional Histopathological Representations: Experiments

 \section{Experiments}

-We designed a set of experiments by utilizing a ViT-S backbone with 12 layers and 6 attention heads (each with dimension of 64) as our encoder.
-For MAE, we experimented with three different hyperparameters: patch size, decoder depth, and masking ratio, while keeping the two fixed and varying the remaining one.
-For MMAE, we kept the best hyperparameters that we gathered from the MAE experiments for decoder depth and patch size, and experimented with different masking and sampling strategies on the MMAE where we tried a) equal masking for all modalities, b) heavy masking on RGB and light masking on H\&E, and c) heavy masking on H\&E and light masking on RGB.
+We designed a set of experiments utilizing ViT-S as our encoder.
+For MAE, we experimented with three different hyperparameters: patch size, decoder depth, and masking ratio, keeping two fixed and varying the remaining one.
+For MMAE, we kept the best hyperparameters from the MAE experiments for decoder depth and patch size, and experimented with different masking and sampling strategies.
+We tried a) equal masking for all modalities, b) heavy masking on RGB and light masking on H\&E, and c) heavy masking on H\&E and light masking on RGB.

 \textbf{Dataset.} We trained and validated our models on the NCK-CRC-100K dataset of $100,000$ histological images of human colorectal cancer and healthy tissue, extracted as $224 224$ patches at 0.5 microns per pixel (MPP) with 8 classes.
-The final sizes of the training and test sets are $89,434$ and $6333$, respectively, and the evaluation measure is the eight-class classification accuracy of the test set; see Appendix for details.

-\textbf{H\&E Stain Separation.} Different dyes are employed in histology to emphasize various types of tissue components, which might be considered domain-specific knowledge implicit in histopathological images \citep{alturkistani2016histological}.
-In our case, cell nuclei will be stained purple by hematoxylin, while the extracellular matrix and cytoplasm will be stained pink by eosin in the commonly used H\&E stain.
-Hematoxylin and eosin stain results are referred to as H channel and E channel stain image, respectively.
-Similar to the work by \citep{yang2021self} we use the Vahadane approach \citep{vahadane2016structure} for stain separation to restore single-dye staining results from H\&E stain images and to reduce stain variance.
-Vahadane casts the stain separation problem as a sparse non-negative matrix factorization (SNMF) with L1 sparse regularization.
-See Appendix for a detailed mathematical explanation.
+The final sizes of the training and test sets are $89,434$ and $6333$, respectively, and the evaluation measure is the eight-class classification accuracy of the test set; see Appendix for details. \textbf{H\&E Stain Separation.} Different dyes are employed in histology to emphasize various types of tissue components, which might be considered domain-specific knowledge implicit in histopathological images \citep{alturkistani2016histological}.
+In our case, cell nuclei will be stained purple by hematoxylin (H stain image), while the extracellular matrix and cytoplasm will be stained pink by eosin (E stain image) in the commonly used H\&E stain.
+Similar to the work by \citep{yang2021self} we use the Vahadane approach \citep{vahadane2016structure}.
+See Appendix for details.